play/write Student Journal

 Authors: Marie Biedermann, Süleyman Utku Dağlı, Rachel Gorden, Benjamin Hanussek, Yvette R. Puff, Thomas Sauerschnig, Tom Tuček

-Vol. 1: Special Issue: Death in Games
+Volume 1: Special Issue: Death in Games

 Published February 3, 2022